What to know about NBA in-season tournament: Schedule, team groups, how to watch

-What to know about NBA in-season tournament: Games continue Friday, team groups, Las Vegas hosts semifinals, championship
+What to know about NBA in-season tournament: Standings, team groups, Las Vegas hosts semifinals, championship

 The groups were decided by a random draw in July.
 Here are the groups: